 Three buildings house the three divisions of our educational program.
 Pre-kindergarten and kindergarten students are housed in the Lucy Nell Smith Building, where all their activities take place, with the exception of enrichment experiences in art and music and their visits to the school media center.
 Age appropriate focus is placed on academic, social, and motor skills, and parents and grandparents are frequent participants in activities at this level.

 Lower School students in grades 1 through 6 are housed in the Linton Hall Building, which also houses the administrative offices of the school.
 Teachers and students engage in learning experiences that stress the acquisition of those basic academic skills necessary for successful transition into Upper School, in physical activities through both physical education classes and recess times, in social development through free play and group activities, and in field trips, projects, and computer activities that transcend the traditional classroom boundaries.
-These students also have the opportunity to engage in enrichment classes in music and art.
+These students also have the opportunity to engage in enrichment classes in music, art and foreign language.

 Upper School at Brentwood includes both junior high students in grades 7 and 8 and high school students in grades 9 through 12.
 They are housed in the Upper School Building, which also includes the media center, the computer lab, the science lab, the art room, and the counselor's office.
 Seventh and eighth graders share a group of teachers who understand their unique qualilties and prepare learning experiences that engage, challenge, and encourage them academically, socially, and emotionally.
 Exploratory classes in computer applications, vocabulary development, etiquette, character education, and art further engage the interests of these students.
 An accelerated academic program offers high school level Algebra I and Physical Science to eighth graders.
 Every other year, a trip to Washington, D. C. is planned and is an exciting time for students to explore our nation's capitol.
 Additional field trips are encouraged during these years.